-Man accused in newspaper shooting is changing his plea
+Man accused in newspaper shooting changes his plea

 ANNAPOLIS, Md.
-(AP) — An attorney for the man accused of killing five Maryland newspaper employees last year told a court Monday that he will plead guilty but not criminally responsible by reason of insanity to the murders.
+(AP) — The man accused of killing five Maryland newspaper employees admitted in court to the crimes on Monday, while his attorney said he is maintaining his plea of not criminally responsible by reason of insanity.

+Jarrod Ramos stood in court and repeatedly answered “that is correct” when asked by Judge Laura Ripken whether he understood he was giving up his right to the first phase of his trial to determine whether he committed the crimes.

+“Yes, I am,” Ramos said, when asked if he was guilty of all 23 courts in an indictment, including first-degree murder.

-Attorney Katy O’Donnell said Jarrod Ramos intends to plead guilty to all 23 charges in the indictment, including five counts of first-degree murder, in connection with a shooting at the Capital Gazette newspaper in Annapolis in 2018.
+Attorney Katy O’Donnell said her client is still seeking a jury trial to determine whether he is not criminally responsible by reason of insanity in connection with a shooting at the Capital Gazette newspaper in Annapolis in 2018.

+According to the state’s attorney, jury selection would start Wednesday if the judge does accept his guilty plea.
+A hearing to determine whether Ramos is criminally responsible would begin in November.

 The 39-year-old Ramos had originally pleaded not guilty and not criminally responsible.
 The latter term is Maryland’s version of an insanity defense.